-We created the Greener Scotland website to help people to understand these advances and to incorporate low carbon behaviours into their daily lives.
+We created the Greener Scotland website to help people to understand how to incorporate low carbon behaviours into their daily lives.
 It provides information and resources to help households to save energy, reduce waste, travel smarter and eat greener.

 Greener Scotland works alongside our Greener Together social media campaigns, which encourage uptake of the 10 key climate change behaviours.

 We created the Individual, Social and Material (ISM) tool in 2013 to help key policy areas, local authorities, environmental organisations and communities to develop initiatives for influencing low carbon behaviours.
 It enables us to measure progress by identifying relevant factors and looking at how they change over time.

 - Influencing behaviours - moving beyond the individual: ISM user guide

 We used the ISM tool as the basis for Shifting Normal, a guide to helping community groups to design and deliver successful projects for tackling climate change.
 We produced: